 Gasoline floats on top of the water, so if you pour a few cups of water into the gas tank, the fuel pump will flood the fuel lines with water instead of fuel, causing your engine to buck, stall, or simply refuse to start.

-If your ride happens to be the unlucky recipient of a spiteful ex’s revenge plot, don’t fret—there are ways to remove that water from your gas tank.
+If your ride happens to be the unlucky recipient, don’t fret—there are ways to remove that water from your gas tank.

 Removing water from a gas tank